ritaeperjesi/antihouse/README.md

 #### 22.02
 We had a meeting with Stefan, he suggested to use the reverp effect in ableton for showing the roomsize, and i think i'd be able to do it.
 We also discussed how to go further, i'm excited.
+I quickly denoised in Premiere the voiceover.